Maicon (footballer, born September 1988): Galatasaray

 In July 2017, Maicon returned to European football, signing a four-year deal for Galatasaray for a fee of €7 million.
 He scored a career-best five goals – all in the first half of the campaign – as the team from Istanbul won the Süper Lig in his first season, including two on 30 September in a 3–2 home win against Kardemir Karabükspor.

-Al Nassr
+Al-Nassr

-On 5 February 2019, Al Nassr paid €1.7 million to gain Maicon on loan for 18 months.
-The Saudi Professional League club paid a further €1.4 million to sign him permanently in August 2020.
+On 5 February 2019, Al-Nassr paid €1.7 million to gain Maicon on loan for 18 months; the Saudi Pro League club paid a further €1.4 million to sign him permanently in August 2020.
 In the 2019 Saudi Super Cup on 4 January 2020, he scored the decisive attempt in the side's shootout defeat of Al Taawoun (1–1 after 120 minutes).

 Maicon joined permanently in 2020, but terminated his contract on 19 June 2021.

 Return to Cruzeiro

-On 25 November 2021, Maicon returned to his first club Cruzeiro after agreeing to a three-year deal.
+On 25 November 2021, Maicon returned to his first club Cruzeiro by agreeing to a three-year deal.
 However, a directorial change caused him to terminate his link after just three matches.